y86-dev/rfcs/text/0000-ergonomic-pin-projection.md

 pinned fields are known.
 Unpin will be automatically implemented for all types that only structurally pin `Unpin` fields.

+## Drop implementation
+[drop-implementation]: #drop-implementation

+Because the drop implementation also is not allowed to move out of the fields, this could pose a problem.
+One way to fix this would be to change the signature of drop to be `fn drop(self: Pin<&mut Self>)`.
+Types that have no structurally pinned fields would not need to change anything, as `self.field` would resolve to the same thing as before.

 # Drawbacks
 [drawbacks]: #drawbacks